juanjaragavi/emailgenius-broadcasts-generator/WARP.md

 ## Project Overview

-EmailGenius Broadcasts Generator is an AI-powered email broadcast creation tool that uses Google Cloud Vertex AI (Gemini 1.5 Pro) to generate high-engagement email campaigns optimized for both ConvertKit and ActiveCampaign platforms.
+EmailGenius Broadcasts Generator is an AI-powered email broadcast creation tool that uses Google Cloud Vertex AI (Gemini 2.5 Flash) to generate high-engagement email campaigns optimized for both ConvertKit and ActiveCampaign platforms.
 The application specializes in creating financial product marketing emails that mimic transactional communications to maximize open rates and conversions.

 ## Production Environment Setup